 - If you contact with the lead within receiving it, you might be seven times more likely to qualify the lead than if you were to wait another hour.

 - And, this Docurated post warns against waiting a full 24 hours or else you might be 60 times less likely to qualify the lead.

 Think about the resources that go into creating leads from marketing and other areas.
 Capturing interest in your product or service is crucial to achieving more sales.
-It’s only right the time that it’s taking for leads to be followed-up on is measured and treated with as much care as possible.
+These leads then go on to build your sales pipeline, which without that, you can't close deals, and really, you can't exist as a sales organization.

 3. Opportunity Win Rate

 Win rate is the measure of how many of those created opportunities were actually sold to.
 If win rate is found to be low or in decline, it begs the next question of “why?”
 Was it lost to a competitor?
 Did the prospect opt for an internal solution?
 Or did they decide not to pursue any solution at all?

 It’s not enough to know a deal was lost.
 You want to be able to track where it fell out of the funnel.
 If it fell out of the funnel early, then it could be a symptom of poor rapport building or lack of effectiveness with demo presentations—or it could mean you need to improve qualification altogether in order to ensure the right opportunities are entering the pipeline.

 While training and coaching can help boost any lacking skill, always remember that training might not be enough in some cases.
 According to Salesforce, it might be time to move poor-closing reps into different roles so they can excel at opening doors for others who are better equipped in closing deals.